 All new faculty and staff need to take an Anti-Bullying Workshop, jointly offered by Labor/Management Workplace Education and Workplace Learning & Development.
-If you missed the mandatory spring 2014 workshop about workplace bullying, please sign up for this introductory workshop; in it you will learn how to define workplace bullying and the UMass/Amherst campus procedures and resources to address bullying and create a respectful workplace.
+If you are a recent UMass employee, please sign up for this introductory workshop; in it you will learn how to define workplace bullying and the UMass/Amherst campus procedures and resources to address bullying and create a respectful workplace.
 Co-facilitated by LMWEP and WLD

 Becoming an Active Bystander - Stopping Workplace Bullying

 Have you seen behavior that hurts or undermines other staff?
 Do you want to help create a campus community where everyone is respected?
 Join us for a class that will help you stop and change hurtful behavior.
 Instead of being a passive bystander—wondering what to say or do—learn new skills for change and empowerment and become an active bystander.
 The third session will be devoted to practicing the active bystander skills learned in the first two sessions.
-Co-taught by Leslie Fraser, LMWEP, and Chris Mckenzie-Willenbrock, WLD
+Co-taught by Leslie Fraser and Amy Brodigan